dhondta/python-tinyscript/docs/helpers.md

 **Name** | **Description**
 --- | ---
+`eval2` | alternative to `eval` that uses a blacklist for scope's names and a whitelist for AST nodes while parsing the input expression
 `ts.clear` | multi-platform clear screen function
 `ts.confirm` | Python2/3-compatible Yes/No input function (supporting style and palette, relying on [`colorful`](https://github.com/timofurrer/colorful)
+`ts.eval_ast_nodes` | useful to determine the necessary AST nodes for a limited set of expressions ; this gives a list that can be used as a whitelist for `eval2`
 `ts.getpass` | `getpass.getpass`-based function that allows to enter a policy for making compliant passwords (see [`getpass` enhancement](enhancements.html#getpass) for more details about how a policy can be described)
 `ts.getrepass` | `getpass.getpass`-based function that allows to enter a regular expression for making compliant passwords `ts.notify` | shortcut to the `notification.notify` function of [`plyer`](https://github.com/kivy/plyer)